Budget and Finances: 3 Steps to a Debt Free Life

 Like all resolutions, the first step is the hardest.
 For me, I needed to change my relationship to debt.
 I chose to not let debt control me.
 Instead, I took control of the debt.
 This meant that I needed to understand it—where it came from and what I was going to do about it.

 This meant really taking stock of my finances.
 One by one, I looked through my billing history and found the interest rates were for all my accounts.
 Some of them—like old school loans—were low, fixed rates, while others—like credit cards—were really high.
 I decided to tackle the high interest rates first.
 Using an online debt calculator, I figured out how long it would take me to pay off the balance with the highest interest rate.
 I decided to focus on that balance first.
 Using a piece of paper, I made a plan for paying down the debt, one account at a time.
 I created a plan which put me in control.
+Those who are in dire need of cash can always opt for loans.
+Just make sure to read reviews first, like that Sunny Loans review, for instance.

 Step Two: Take Action